IAIK/CrySIL/README.md

   Each PKCS11Object owns a set of ATTRIBUTE objects which define its properties.

 ### MECHANISM:
+  An object for representing different implemented mechanisms and their parameters.
+  A MECHANISM Object can be mapped to SkyTrust Mechanism identifiers by the PKCS11SkyTrustMapper Class

 The PKCS11 part consists mainly of the following classes:
 ### JAVApkcs11Interface,
 ### ResourceManager(RM),
+### Slot
+  Each Slot represents a Skytrust Server.
+A Slot owns an implementation of the IToken interface (for Skytrust the class Token), a list of Sessions that are connected to this Slot, a, at the moment hard coded, list of Mechanisms that are supported by the Token an ObjectManager that holds the PKCS11Objects that represent the crypto entities of the Skytrust server and all temporary objects created by the user in one of the Sessions.
+  When a Slot gets created it asks for the PKCS11Objects representing the crypto entities of its Skytrust server through the IToken interface.
+These objects are added to the ObjectManager.

-### Slot,
+### Session
+  A Session object gets created if a new Session is opened by the user.
+It holds the sessionID, the type of the session (rw/ro), the Slot it is connected to and a set of Helper Objects to track the state of the multi command operations zb(findInit, find, findFinal).
-### Session,
+### ObjectManager
+   manages (add/del/find) all PKCS11Objects of a Slot
-### ObjectManager and ObjectBuilder
+### ObjectBuilder
+	Factory class to create PKCS11Objects from list of ATTRIBUTEs.
+Resposible for default value handling.

 The Skytrust part consists of the classes
 ### Token
-  (implements IToken)
+  implements IToken Interface for Skytrust server. uses PKCS11SkyTrustMapper to convert Skytrust objects into PKCS11Objects
-### PKCS11SkyTrustMapper.
+### Serversession
+  old Interface should be merged into Token. builds the packets for Skytrust communication asks the GUI for Authentication if needed

-### Slot:
+### PKCS11SkyTrustMapper
-each server that is configured in the (not yet existing) GUI is represented by a Slot It is planned that the GUI is its own process that gets called via RMI or something similar.
-When a Slot gets created it asks for the key list of the its skytrust server through the IToken interface.

-session handle encodes session and Slot id
 ## Flow Diagrams:

 on first use